kgklein/PLUME/README.md

 PLUME has two main procedures:

 1.)
-Find roots of the dispersion relation within a given region of complex frequency space (omega_r,gamma)/Omega_ref (Using the map_search routine with use_map=.true.)
+Find roots of the dispersion relation within a given region of complex frequency space (omega_r,gamma)/Omega_ref (Using the map_search routine with use_map=.true.).

 2.)
-Calculate the dispersion relation as a function of varying parameters (Using the om_scan routine with the map_search or an input guess providing the initial values for the frequencies)
+Calculate the dispersion relation as a function of varying parameters (Using the om_scan routine with the map_search or an input guess providing the initial values for the frequencies).

 The code will either find 'nroot_max' roots of the dispersion relation for the input parameters, or refine 'nroot_max' input guesses for such roots.
 The (4 + nspec * 6 ) parameters can be varied, with particular solutions being followed for the variations.